HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   )
 }}

 Governments worldwide recognize that digital accessibility is not only a moral obligation but also in many instances legally required.
 Accessibility is also great for commerce and democracy.
-For example, the European Union mandates that by June 2025, websites in a wide range of sectors must adhere to the  [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/) principles (via the [EN 301 549](https://en.wikipedia.org/wiki/EN_301_549) standard).
+For example, the European Union mandates that by June 2025, websites in a wide range of sectors must adhere to the  <a hreflang="en" href="https://www.w3.org/WAI/standards-guidelines/wcag/">Web Content Accessibility Guidelines (WCAG)</a> principles (via the <a hreflang="en" href="https://en.wikipedia.org/wiki/EN_301_549">EN 301 549</a> standard).
 This will ultimately allow more people to buy and sell services in the economy.
 Other countries passed similar laws, which increase the pressure on organizations to make their virtual offerings more accessible.

-Legislation like EN 301 549 and [Section 508](https://www.section508.gov/manage/laws-and-policies/) is based on the Web Content Accessibility Guidelines, and only partly covered by the automated accessibility tests used in this report.
-Our tests leverage the open source tool, [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/accessibility/scoring), which in turn uses [Deque's open source axe-core](https://github.com/dequelabs/axe-core).
+Legislation like EN 301 549 and <a hreflang="en" href="https://www.section508.gov/manage/laws-and-policies/">Section 508</a> is based on the Web Content Accessibility Guidelines, and only partly covered by the automated accessibility tests used in this report.
+Our tests leverage the open source tool, <a href="https://developer.chrome.com/docs/lighthouse/accessibility/scoring">Google Lighthouse</a>, which in turn uses <a hreflang="en" href="https://github.com/dequelabs/axe-core">Deque's open source axe-core</a>.

-There is a lot of updated information on our [report from previous years](https://almanac.httparchive.org/en/2022/accessibility).
+There is a lot of updated information on our [report from previous years](../2022/accessibility).
 It is useful to track changes over time, and note where change occurs.
 We also wanted to introduce a new section about different sectors and web accessibility.
 Through our analysis we can track CMS's, JavaScript frameworks, and evaluate the average accessibility of different technologies.
 We can also evaluate countries and governments to determine how their accessibility compares and tracks over time.

 Despite ongoing challenges, there has been noticeable improvement in web accessibility.
 The median score for Lighthouse Accessibility audits rose to 84% over the past two years.
-In WCAG 2.2, the 4.1.1 Success criteria was removed.
-[Deque therefore removed duplicate-id and duplicate-id-active from axe](https://www.deque.com/blog/wcag-2-2-removes-4-1-1-parsing-and-how-axe-core-is-impacted/?_gl=1*1yzu5tn*_up*MQ..*_ga*MTY0NDE2MjY4LjE3MjY3NTI0NTg.*_ga_C9H6VN9QY1*MTcyNjc1MjQ1Ny4xLjAuMTcyNjc1MjQ1Ny4wLjAuMA..), and so this was no longer included in our scan.
+In WCAG 2.2, the 4.1.1 Success criteria was removed. <a hreflang="en" href="https://www.deque.com/blog/wcag-2-2-removes-4-1-1-parsing-and-how-axe-core-is-impacted/?_gl=1*1yzu5tn*_up*MQ..*_ga*MTY0NDE2MjY4LjE3MjY3NTI0NTg.*_ga_C9H6VN9QY1*MTcyNjc1MjQ1Ny4xLjAuMTcyNjc1MjQ1Ny4wLjAuMA..">Deque therefore removed duplicate-id and duplicate-id-active from axe</a>, and so this was no longer included in our scan.
 These depreciated axe rules impacted millions of sites surveyed in our 2022 report.
-There were also [new Success Criteria added in 2.2](https://www.w3.org/WAI/standards-guidelines/wcag/new-in-22/) added with corresponding tests being [added to axe-core](https://www.deque.com/blog/axe-core-4-5-first-wcag-2-2-support-and-more/).
+There were also <a hreflang="en" href="https://www.w3.org/WAI/standards-guidelines/wcag/new-in-22/">new Success Criteria added in 2.2</a> added with corresponding tests being <a hreflang="en" href="https://www.deque.com/blog/axe-core-4-5-first-wcag-2-2-support-and-more/">added to axe-core</a>.

-Accessibility scores are an important tool, but people familiar with [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law) will know the danger of a measure becoming a target.
-We must also acknowledge that automated tests [can only address a portion](https://www.smashingmagazine.com/2022/11/automated-test-results-improve-accessibility/#automate-it) of the WCAG Success Criteria, and that [a perfect score does not guarantee an accessible site](https://www.matuzo.at/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score).
+Accessibility scores are an important tool, but people familiar with <a hreflang="en" href="https://en.wikipedia.org/wiki/Goodhart%27s_law">Goodhart's Law</a> will know the danger of a measure becoming a target.
+We must also acknowledge that automated tests <a hreflang="en" href="https://www.smashingmagazine.com/2022/11/automated-test-results-improve-accessibility/#automate-it">can only address a portion</a> of the WCAG Success Criteria, and that <a hreflang="en" href="https://www.matuzo.at/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score">a perfect score does not guarantee an accessible site</a>.

 {{ figure_markup(
   image="lighthouse-audit-median-score-yoy.png",